spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 This options defines wether mandatory fields defined in the metadata should be checked or not.
 Only the option `mandatoryFields` will be checked.

+### `showBackendErrorMessages`

+**default:** `false`

+This option defines whether backend error messages should be displayed or not.
+In Fiori Elements scenarios, the error messages are displayed automatically.
+In FreeStyle scenarios, the error messages are not displayed automatically.
+If this option is set to `false`, only the error message `Error while uploading data` will be displayed.